 CFDs on shares have as underlying asset the shares of publicly listed companies.
 Currently eToro allows to negotiate the main market stocks of:

 The characteristics of the CFD on shares are very similar to those of the other underlyings, with some extra particularities.

-The broker eToro do not impose any fees.
-Its profit comes from the enlargement of the bid-ask spread.
+eToro’s profits comes from the enlargement of the bid-ask spread.
 As you can see, for each underlying stock, the spread applied by eToro varies.
 The reason for these differences can be identified in:

 - different share price;